Test Visual Skills

 By: Carmen Willings

+The area that can be seen by the eye without shifting the gaze is known as the visual field.
 As part of the Functional Vision Evaluation, it is necessary to assess the student's visual fields.
 The technique used will vary depending on the students cognitive abilities.
 It is important to assess the student's visual fields even if the eye report indicates that there are no limitations in visual fields.
+Many optometrists and ophthalmologists will not formally test visual fields due to the student's age and cooperation.
+Normal visual fields in each area are 60 degrees from the nasal side, 90 degrees from the temporal side, 50 degrees superior (above), and 70 degrees inferior (below) from center.

 The central visual field is the "what" system, while the peripheral visual field is the "where" system.
 The visual field is the entire area of vision that can be used without shifting the eyes or moving the head, encompassing 180 degree arcs.
 Assess the student's visual fields including the student's preferences or limitations.
 Observe the students response to materials presented in the central visual field and to the peripheral visual fields.
 Note where the student responds to materials.
 Estimate the number of degrees from the nose.